thomasblanchard21/3D_Human_Pose_gr2/README.md

 ## Dataset

 We have used the dataset Human 3.6M for this task as it provides a very large amount of data and 3D annotations.
 As it is too large to be handled on a regular computer, we used scitas to access the data.
+However, we used an external source for the annotations as explained in the `training` section.

 ## Training

 For training or testing, you must download annotations.zip from Google Drive (you can delete everything after the .zip extension for extraction): https://drive.google.com/drive/folders/1r0B9I3XxIIW_jsXjYinDpL6NFcxTZart
 The .json files must be put in a folder named "annotations" in the same directory as Human36M.py.
 These files contain the annotations and the ground truth bounding boxes for the Human3.6M dataset.

+Before training or testing RootNet or PoseNet, you must adapt the paths for `self.annot_path`, `self.human_bbox_dir` and `self.human_bbox_root_dir` in `data/Human36M/Human36M.py` with your own scitas directory.
+Please note that the image paths are adapted to the `h3.6` dataset on scitas only.
+If you want to use another location or classification of the dataset, you must change the corresponding paths in `data/Human36M/Human36M.py`.

+To use your own bounding boxes, you must place them in the `bbox` folder in `/data/Human36M/` according to the CoCo annotations format.

 ## Results